Frankenfido: Plot

-After their meeting, Cuddly Scamp and "Frankenfido" go off together.
+After they meet at Cruft's, Cuddly Scamp and Frankenfido chase each other about London, until they reach Graeme's lab.
+After this we cut to a year later, when Frankenfido finally dismantled, and Bill now thinking he is a dog.
 Tim comments: "Who knows what he went through!
 All alone with that nasty great dog!"
 Graeme comments: "Bitch!"
 Tim, insulted, says: "Well!"
-Graeme explains, saying: "Frankenfido was a bitch." to which Tim responds with: "Oh I see."

-Cuddly Scamp's meeting with "Frankenfido" has surprising results.
+Graeme explains, saying: "Frankenfido was a bitch." to which Tim responds with: "Oh I see.
+"Tim comes to a horrific realisation, and we see that Cuddly Scamp's meeting with Frankenfido has surprising results.